nekopudding/wiki_querying/README.md

-**School Assignment/ Fall 2020**
+**School Assignment / Fall 2020**

-In this team project, we exercised our knowledge of multithreading and concurrency by using the jwiki library to implement several types of query operations as well as caching for Wikipedia's pages.
+In this team project, we exercised our knowledge of multithreading and concurrency by using the jwiki library to implement several types of query operations for Wikipedia's pages.
+We also implemented caching methods for those queries through the use of a buffer.

 The project requires that the code written is thread-safe.
-We exercised writing specificationss, RIs, AFs and thread-safety conditions, as well as our own test cases using the coverage testing method as guideline.
+We exercised writing specifications, RIs, AFs and thread-safety conditions, as well as our own test cases using the coverage testing method as guideline.

 # Buffers, Concurrency and Wikipedia